gradle/gradle/design-docs/jdk9-support.md

 ### Test cases

-- Building the API jar should not depend on the implementation jar
+- Building the API jar should not depend on the runtime jar
-- Building the implementation jar should not depend on the API jar
+- Building the runtime jar should not depend on the API jar
-- Building the implementation jar and the API jar should depend on the same compilation tasks
+- Building the runtime jar and the API jar should depend on the same compilation tasks

 ## Story: Dependencies report shows compile time dependency graph of a Java library